thuehn/Minstrel-Blues/measurement/minstrel-measurement/Readme.md

 The command will start the control node and the control node itself starts the measurement nodes with ```ssh```.
 Remote procedure connections between the controller and the other nodes are established.
 Each experiment is executed seperately in randomized order and the processes on all nodes are managed with RPC functions by the controller.
 The collected data traces are fetched after each experiment and are stored in a time stamp directory in ```/tmp``` because no empty output directory was specified.

 The data can be fetched online during each experiment running with command line option ```--online``` when different interfaces for controling and experimenting are present.
-Without enabling option ```--online``` or providing local usb storage it is not possible to perform long experiments or high data rates since the traces have to be collected in the memory of device during an experiment.
+Without enabling option ```--online``` or providing local USB storage with option ```--dump_to_dir``` it is not possible to perform long experiments or high data rates since the traces have to be collected in the limited device memory during an experiment.

 Please refer to the output of option ```--help``` for a complete list of available options.